|

 photographers are not as judicious in their assertions of fact.

-The best thing to do is not say anything that would give the publisher
+The best thing to do is say nothing.
+You can't (and shouldn't want

 Most photographers assume that the conservative assumption is always the